Neil Brisco: Rochdale

 However, he proved to be unhappy at Spotland, and requested a loan move after a few months.
 He got his wish in November, as he joined Northwich Victoria of the Conference National.
 After five games, Rochdale manager Steve Parkin denied "Vics" manager Steve Burr's request to extend the loan into a second month.
 Brisco quickly returned to the Victoria Stadium though, joining the club on loan in January 2005.
 The loan ran into February, as Brisco helped the club to climb out of the relegation zone.
 Regardless of this, following his return to his parent club Northwich were demoted to the Conference North for the 2005–06 season due to ground concerns.
-Brisco went on to play seventeen games for Rochdale in 2005–06, despite struggling with a knee injury.
+Brisco played 17 games for Rochdale in 2005–06 despite struggling with a knee injury.
 He was not offered a new contract at the end of the campaign.

 Later career

-He spent brief periods with Conference North sides Scarborough and Barrow, before heading into Northern Premier League Premier Division with Mossley in November 2006.
+He spent brief periods with Conference North sides Scarborough and Barrow before heading into Northern Premier League Premier Division with Mossley in November 2006.
 He spell with Mossley lasted a matter of weeks, and he left after playing just two games.
 Following a couple of years with Leigh RMI, he joined Chorley in November 2009.
-After only one Northern Premier League Division One North game for the club he retired from football through injury, so as to concentrate on his work in the prison service.
+After only one Northern Premier League Division One North game for the club, he retired from football through injury so as to concentrate on his work in the prison service.